Staffilon/KestraDataOrchestrator/README.md

 ![Logo](https://i.im.ge/2024/03/17/RPR8q8.pipeline.png)

-This project has been worked in collaboration with University Of Camerino and Tormatic srl, a reality placed in the Marche region , this Italian industrial company boasts one of the most technologically advanced machine fleets in Italy, which has grown consistently over the years.
-Their capabilities include working with a wide range of materials such as steel, stainless steel, brass, aluminum, and various plastics.
+In collaboration with the University of Camerino and Tormatic SRL, based in the Marche region of Italy, this project involves a company recognized for possessing one of the nation's most sophisticated arrays of machinery.
+The company has seen a consistent expansion over the years and demonstrates expertise in handling an extensive selection of materials, including steel, stainless steel, brass, aluminum, and various plastics.

 ## Authors

 - [@Stanislav Teghipco](https://github.com/Staffilon)